x1wins/rails-new-with-docker-compose/README.md

-# How to generate rails new project with docker-compose
+# Why?
+Easy Generate Rails App Project with docker-compose.
+No more sqlite with rails.
+Start postgresql for Production Ready with Docker.

+# Background
-when i run command with $ rails new PROJECT with postgresql i realize struggle and tired that generate rails project files and setup database. if i got something wrong local environment such as rbenv, rvm on macOS or another OS. it's made me burnout.
+When I run command with `$ rails new PROJECT with postgresql` I realize struggle and tired that generate rails project files and setup database.
+If I got something wrong local environment such as rbenv, rvm on macOS or another OS.
+It's made me burnout.

-docker-compose is perfect awesome developerment environment. when i generate rails project with docker-compose, i don't need any setup on local environment like ruby, rails version, database setup. docker-compose made easy setup rails project, database and another env.
+docker-compose is perfect awesome developerment environment.
+When i generate rails project with docker-compose, i don't need any setup on local environment like ruby, rails version, database setup. docker-compose made easy setup rails project, database and another env.

-## ```rails new``` command with docker-compose
+## How to Generate?
 ```
 git clone https://github.com/x1wins/rails-new-with-docker-compose.git
 cd ./rails-new-with-docker-compose
 docker-compose run --no-deps web rails new [YOUR_PROJECT] --force --database=postgresql

 mv [YOUR_PROJECT] ../
+cp config/database.yml ../[YOUR_PROJECT]/config/database.yml
+cp Dockerfile docker-compose.yml entrypoint.sh  ../[YOUR_PROJECT]/
 cd ../[YOUR_PROJECT]
-cp config/database.yml ../[YOUR_PROJECT]/config/database.yml
-cp Dockerfile ../[YOUR_PROJECT]
-cp docker-compose.yml ../[YOUR_PROJECT]
-cp entrypoint.sh ../[YOUR_PROJECT]
 docker-compose up --build
 ```